In this article:

 - Building code violations

 If a buyer signs an “as-is” contract — which is only allowed in some states — they release the seller from the responsibility to make any repairs and must accept the home in its current condition.
 That being said, if a home inspection reveals too many problems, the buyer can walk away from the sale.
-Because of this, sellers may need to agree to making the repairs if they want to make the sale.

 Who pays for the repairs?

 Even though the repairs needed after an inspection aren’t necessarily mandatory to make, chances are the buyer will want them fixed.
-So, who fixes these issues?
-The seller or the buyer?

 Another contract you may come across is a “standard contract,” which is a type of contract that requires the seller to pay for select repairs, as long as they don’t need to spend past a certain dollar amount.